ATHARVA-TIWARI1234/AI-Chatbot-for-Kids-with-LLM/README.md

 2. **Power On the STM Board**:
   - Ensure all connections are secure and power on the STM board.
 3. **Interact with the Chatbot**:
   - Speak into the microphone.
-The STM board will record your query and transmit it to the server.
+The STM board will enable recording of your query which will be processed as text and transmitted to the server via wifi module.
-  - The server will process the query and send back a response, which will be played back through the speaker.
+  - The server will process the query and send back a text response, which will be processed as audio and played back through the speaker.

 ## Example Interaction
 **User**: "What is the weather like today?"